 I find this one of the most important aspects of a smart thermostat.
 A good geofencing function will lower the temperature if all the users are away and make sure the house is back on temperature when the first persons arrive back.

 Ecobee 4 supports geofencing, but what surprises me is that it isn’t really mentioned on the product page.
 If you Google it, you will find a support page about it.
 When we take a closer look at the geofencing option it turns out that it doesn’t support multiple users.
 So if your wife leaves the house it will change heat mode to away while you are still home.

 Now it might detect that you are still home through the motion sensors but this not ideal.

 What I do like about the Ecobee 4 is the possibility to control other air quality related devices.
 It can control your AC to cool your house down but also use it to dehumidify your house.
-And use for example use your ventilation system to cool the house down in the evening when the temperature outside is lower than inside.
+And it can use for example your ventilation system to cool the house down in the evening when the temperature outside is lower than inside.

-These are some features that not many thermostats have and that you only can achieve by using a smart hub.
+These are some features that not many thermostats have and that you otherwise only can achieve by using a smart hub.

 Now the Ecobee is pretty popular, but it’s not perfect.
 There are a few things that I don’t really like or that I miss for such a great thermostat:

 - I don’t like that presence is based on motion sensors.
 You need them in every room so it can track your presence.
 If you go to sleep it seems to lose track of your location.
 I really recommend using the geofencing option here to control your thermostat.

 - Built-in Alexa is a great feature, but you have to perform an additional setup to install the thermostat in Alexa.
 Yes, Alexa doesn’t know it’s built-in a thermostat, so it can’t find the device.